G-Node/nix/Contributing.md

 * Method names are written in camelCase.

-* Add Doxygen comments to methods (with javadoc like markup)
+* Add Doxygen comments to methods (with javadoc like markup).

 * In doubt just look at some existing files and adjust your code style and naming scheme accordingly.